-Hi my name is Theresa and today I’m going to help you with The Grocery Game Challenge.
+Today I’m going to help those of you who want to save money in your grocery budget by posting your shops in The Grocery Game Challenge.
 I’m going to talk to you about the Importance of Knowing Grocery Prices.

 Knowing your prices, and knowing them well is the best way to get more bang for your buck in the budget.
 This is not going to happen over night, this takes a lot of practice and a consistent weekly effort to perfect your grocery shopping.
 I still don’t have it perfected but I’ve learned a lot and still learn every time I shop.